aperezhortal/flake8-dashboard/README.rst

 ~~~~~

 Run flake8 with the ``--format=dashboard`` option to create a nice-looking
-dashboard report in HTML.
 The directory in which to write HTML output can be specified with the ``--outputdir``:
 (by default is "./flake8_dashboard").
+A title to the dashboard can be added using the ``--title=my_title``.
-Additionally, debuggin information (flake8 violations and aggregations) can
+Additionally, debugging information (flake8 violations and aggregations) can
 be saved as csv format passing the ``--debug-info`` option.

 Simple usage example: